dannysze/CSCI3100-Project/README.md

 # CalEvents

-CalEvnets is a web application that combiens schedule management and event ticketing service into one.
+CalEvnets is a web application that combines schedule management and event ticketing service into one.

 ## Database Information